Improving Soil

 Forty years ago, thirteen elements were listed as essential nutrients which plants get from soil.
 Recent testing has now identified 42 essential nutrients.
 The six that the plants need the most of are called Macronutrients.
 They are Nitrogen (N), Phosphorus (P), Potassium (K), Calcium (C), Magnesium (Mg) and Sulfur (S).
 The other nutrients, which are needed only in trace amounts, are called Micronutrients.
 They include Arsenic (As), Boron (B), Chlorine(Cl), Copper (Cu), Iron (Fe), Magnesium (Mg), Manganese (Mn), Molybdenum (Mo), Nickel (Ni) and Zinc (Zn).

 Nitrogen encourages leaf growth.
 Phosphorus encourages roots and flowers.
 Potassium encourages general vigor.
 If one of the nutrients is not available, then plant growth will be slower or stunted, and leaves will be discolored.
 For example, lack of nitrogen causes the old leaves to turn yellow.
 Lack of iron causes the new leaves to be yellow.
+This is because plants can move nitrogen from old leaves to new leaves, but they cannot move iron.
 Nutrient deficiencies causes patterns in leaves that follow the veins.
 It might be green veins and yellow in between or yellow veins and green in between.
 Some deficiencies cause purple or brown areas.
 Disease symptoms do not follow the veins.

 Fertilizers are available to provide extra nutrients.
 The exact numbers are not as important as the proportions.
 A 5-5-5 fertilizer works the same as a 15-15-15, except that it takes three times as much 5-5-5 to provide the same nutrients.
 The optimum fertilizer for lawns has an N-P-K ratio of 3-1-2, such as a 15-5-10.
 Fertilizers with similar ratios are interchangeable, except that some fertilizers, such as rose food, contain extra calcium to raise pH and some fertilizers, such as rhododendron-azalea food, contain extra sulfur to lower pH.